LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-consumer experience.md

 ### Solution:

 Consumer should not delete the iMessage thread on their device.

+## Why can't I see Facebook usernames?

+Due to EU privacy laws, Facebook has made changes to some of their features, including customer information.
+Consumer names and images from Facebook will not be shown in the Conversational Cloud.
+Each consumer name will be displayed as “Facebook User”.

 ## Why am I unable to deliver facebook messages?